When is The Witcher season 2 on Netflix? Who's in the cast?

 What will happen in The Witcher season 2?

-The first season is said to be based on The Last Wish and The Sword of Destiny collection of short stories, meaning the second season will presumably adapt Blood of Elves.
-That novel sees Geralt protect the newly-born Ciri, but given that Ciri is confirmed to appear in season one, this will clearly not be an exact adaptation of the source material.
+“So to be blessed with a season two, and to know that we can go back and revisit some of those things, is really exciting.
+There will be a big mix of things.”

-We may, however, still see the war between humans, dwarves, gnomes, and elves as explained in the novel.
+Blood of Elves sees Geralt take on the protection and training of Freya Allan’s Ciri, but given that some of Ciri’s storyline has already been depicted in season one it’s unlikely to be a direct adaptation of those events.

-At the very least expect some monster hunting, sword-fighting and a likely focus on the prophecies and powers of Princess Ciri.
+At the very least expect some monster hunting, sword-fighting, more on the war with Nilgaard and the elvish insurgence, as well as a likely focus on the prophecies and powers of Princess Ciri.

 Who’s in the cast of The Witcher?